StickminGames/Stickmin-s-Collection-Balatro-Mod-/README.md

-Extract everything to your Balatro Mod folder.
+Extract the Stickmin'sCollection folder to your Balatro Mods folder.
 You need Talisman, Lovely, and Steamodded